Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Mapping Experimental Data to the Geometric Chart

-The geometric chart in the main text is constructed using a reference friction coefficient $\gamma_0=0.01\,\mathrm{pN\cdot s}/\mu\mathrm{m}$, chosen for consistency with the parameter values used in the main-text chart and related theoretical studies.
+\paragraph{Rescaling to a Reference Friction Coefficient.} The geometric chart in the main text is constructed using a reference friction coefficient $\gamma_0=0.01\,\mathrm{pN\cdot s}/\mu\mathrm{m}$, chosen for consistency with the parameter values used in the main-text chart and related theoretical studies.
 To place the experimental operating point on this chart, we rescale the driving velocity while imposing: \begin{enumerate} \item Constant input power: $\gamma_0 v_0^2 = P_{\mathrm{exp}}$, \item Constant trap stiffness: $k_0 = k_{\mathrm{exp}}$. \end{enumerate}